abuted/abuted.github.io/essays/reflect-ai.md

 When learning about databases like PostgreSQL, I used ChatGPT to understand its basics and installation process.
 When following the tutorial from the experience that was provided, the installation did not work, so I turned to ChatGPT for help.
 For example, I asked, “How do I install PostgreSQL on my system?” and I received a step-by-step guide.
 These interactions helped me set up and explore PostgreSQL, providing a good understanding for future projects.

+### Answering a Question in Class or in Discord

+In a Discord discussion about PostgreSQL, I noticed a peer’s question about how to install it.
+To better understand the process, I did some further research on my own and then asked ChatGPT, “How do I install PostgreSQL on my system?”
+The AI provided a clear, step-by-step guide, which helped me get started with PostgreSQL and how to use it.

+### Asking or Answering a Smart-Question

+I asked ChatGPT, “What’s the difference between const and let in JavaScript?” to better understand their uses and behavior.
+The AI provided a clear explanation of how const is used for variables that shouldn’t be reassigned, while let is for variables that can be reassigned.
+Asking these questions to ChatGPT helped me understand concepts more clearly.

+### Coding Example

+I asked ChatGPT to show me an example of how to use Bootstrap icons in HTML.
+The AI provided a clear example, showing me how to include the Bootstrap Icons library and use specific icons within an HTML file.
+I used this example to add icons in my project, adjusting it to fit the design of my project.

 ### Writing Code

 GitHub Co-Pilot made it quick and easy to write boilerplate code.
 For example, when setting up authentication routes or importing certain tools for the final project, Co-Pilot suggested snippets that saved time while making sure the code was accurate.